j4w8n/supakit/README.md

 You can override the defaults by creating a `supakit.config.js` file in the root of your project.

-- `supakit > cookie > options` takes any of the [CookieSerializeOptions](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/cookie/index.d.ts)
+- `supakit > cookie > options` Takes any of the [CookieSerializeOptions](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/cookie/index.d.ts)
-- `supakit > cookie > route` is where our `state` module sends a post-auth Supabase session, for setting and expiring cookies.
-Our `cookies` module handles setting and expiring cookies for you; but if you'd like to set a different route and/or handle cookies yourself, you can set the path here.
+- `supakit > cookie > route` Is where our `state` module sends a post-auth Supabase session, for setting and expiring cookies.
+If this setting is changed, you have to create the route and logic; but with the default setting Supakit handles it all.
-- `supakit > redirects` is used for post-login/logout redirection using SvelteKit's `goto()`.
+- `supakit > redirects` If set, the user will be redirected to this page, using SvelteKit's `goto()`, after they login and/or logout.

 ## Caveats